-I can't remember if Miss Kahwaty (or was it Mrs. Kahwaty?) taught me English in the 10th or 11th grade.
+I can't remember if Mrs. Kahwaty taught my English class in the 10th or 11th grade.

 I know I had Mr. Engsberg senior year.
 You should have heard him recite Polonius's famous speech to Hamlet, the one with "neither a borrower nor a lender be," and "to thine own self be true."
 It was hilarious.
 Either Shakespeare or Mr. Engsberg was a very funny man.